PUJAMINODTHAKRE/healthcare-kb-representation-evaluation/README.md

 ## Key Findings

-Within the scope of the experimental benchmark, the study demonstrates several important patterns.
+Within the scope of the experimental benchmark:

-### 1. Query complexity affects representation capability
+### Query complexity affects representation capability

-Different KR paradigms support different levels and types of reasoning.
+Different KR paradigms support different levels and types of reasoning, with differences becoming more apparent as query complexity increases.

-The difference becomes increasingly visible as the queries move from Boolean conditions toward multi-relational and contextual reasoning.

-### 2. Classical representations remain useful
+### Classical representations remain useful

-Simpler paradigms provide effective mechanisms for explicitly structured reasoning tasks.
+Simpler representation mechanisms can effectively support explicitly structured and lower-complexity reasoning tasks.

-Their limitations become more apparent when queries require richer relationships or deeper inferential chains.

-### 3. Knowledge Graphs achieved complete benchmark coverage
+### Knowledge Graphs achieved complete benchmark coverage

-Knowledge Graphs successfully answered **Q1–Q5** in the published comparative evaluation.
+Knowledge Graphs successfully answered **all five benchmark queries Q1–Q5** in the published comparison.

-### 4. Reasoning depth provides an additional analytical dimension
+### Reasoning depth provides an additional analytical dimension

-The study does not consider only whether a query can be answered.

-It also considers the inferential distance involved in deriving an answer.
+The study considers not only whether a query can be answered, but also the inferential structure required to derive the answer.

-### 5. Explainability is closely related to representation
+### Representation influences explainability

-Different representation structures naturally produce different forms of reasoning trace.
+Different representations produce different forms of reasoning trace, with graph structures supporting explicit path-based explanations for multi-hop inference.

-Graph-based representations make multi-hop relationships explicit through connected paths.

-### 6. Greater expressiveness comes with additional requirements
+### Expressiveness has operational costs

 More expressive knowledge structures require additional modelling, construction, and verification effort.

-The paper therefore emphasizes that representational richness should be considered together with computational and operational considerations.

 ---

 ## Research Significance

-The broader significance of this research lies in the relationship between **representation and reasoning**.

-The central conceptual chain is:
+The broader research perspective can be expressed as:

 ```text
 How knowledge is represented